zenorocha/browser-diet/src/documents/images/en/optimize.html.md

 Another way to optimize images is to compress them at the cost of visual quality.
 We call these *lossy* optimizations.
 When you export a JPEG, for example, you can choose the quality level (a number between 0 and 100).
 Thinking about performance, always choose the lowest number possible where the visual quality is still acceptable.
 Another common lossy technique is to reduce the color palette in a PNG or to convert PNG-24 files into PNG-8.

+To improve user perceived performance, you should also transform all your JPEG files in progressive ones.
+Progressive JPEGs have great browser support, are very simple to create and have no significant performance penalty.
+The upside is that the image will appear sooner on the page ([see demo](http://www.patrickmeenan.com/progressive/view.php?img=http://farm2.staticflickr.com/1434/1002257937_021cb46a33_o.jpg)).

 *> Useful **online** tools: [Kraken.io](http://kraken.io), [Smush.it](http://www.smushit.com), [TinyPNG](http://tinypng.org/), [JPEGmini](http://jpegmini.com/).*

 *> Useful **desktop** tools: [ImageOptim](http://imageoptim.com/) (Mac), [RIOT](http://luci.criosweb.ro/riot/download/) (Windows), [ImageAlpha](http://pngmini.com/) (Mac).*